ysnega/cybersecurity-etl-assignment/README.md

 - The fact_sales table links to dim_product, dim_date, and dim_customer using foreign keys.
 - This structure makes it easy to analyze sales by product, time, and customer.

-# task 3
+# Task 3

-what is the total revenue for each product category for each month?
+What is the total revenue for each product category for each month?
 ```sql
 SELECT
     d.Year,